 Since vitamin K isn’t required by AAFCO in its nutrient profiles, we question the use of this item in any canine recipe.

 Based on its ingredients alone, Purina Beyond Simply Grain Free Dog Food looks like an average dry product.

 And a fat-to-protein ratio of about 59%.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the canola meal, pea protein, dried yeast and dried peas, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the canola meal, pea protein and dried yeast, this looks like the profile of a kibble containing a moderate amount of meat.

 Purina Beyond Simply Grain Free is a dry dog food using a moderate amount of named meat meal as its dominant source of animal protein, thus receiving 3.5 stars.

 Purina Dog Food